Squirreljetpack/gummy/README.md

 ## Troubleshooting

-If you experience screen flickering: disable any program that might change screen gamma, such as Redshift.
-Some system daemons might also cause screen flickering, such as colord.
-Check if it's running in your system, and try disabling it.
-I may add functionality to disable gamma control in the future (while keeping backlight control), so that gummy can work with any other gamma-adjusting software.
+If backlight adjustments don't work, make sure that DDC/CI is enabled in your screen's control panel.
+Your screen might not support DDC/CI: in that case, you might want to use pixel brightness (gamma) as a substitute.

-If backlight adjustments don't work, make sure DDC/CI is enabled in your screen's control panel.
-Your screen might not support DDC/CI: in that case, you might want to use pixel brightness as a substitute.
+If you experience frequent screen flickers, it means that some other program is updating gamma.
+You can disable gamma functionality with `gummy --gamma-enable 0` to use gummy's backlight control alongside other gamma software, e.g. Redshift, Night Light, etc.

 ## Building from source